JhefersonBR/metamorphose-framework/docs/en/database.md

 ## Using Models

-The framework uses a Model system inspired by Adianti Framework, with support for advanced search criteria.
+The framework uses a Model system with support for advanced search criteria.

 **Important**: All database operations (load, store, delete) require an active transaction.
 If you try to execute an operation without an open transaction, an exception will be thrown.